spastranas/BellyButton_HerokuApp/README.md

 flask as the framework and Heroku to deploy it. <br>
 <br>

-The data set contains inforamtion about bellybutton biodiversity, it investigates the microbes inhabiting  them and the factors that might influence the life in it.
+The data set contains information about bellybutton biodiversity, it investigates the microbes inhabiting  them and the factors that might influence the life in it.
 <br>
 <br>

-Our dataset contains 60 different samples (from 60 different people) and displays the top bacteria found in each sample, a scatterplot of the total microbs per bacteria class as well as basic data regarding the sample donor.
+Our dataset contains 60 different samples (from 60 different people) and displays the top bacteria found in each sample, a scatterplot of the total microbs per bacteria class and basic data regarding the sample donor.

 <br>